labsterx/bookmarker/README.md

 Bookmarker
 =========

 Bookmarker is a web app to manage bookmarks.
+It allows users to create, add and manage bookmarks online.

-It's built with the MEAN stack: AngularJS on the front-end, Node.js, Expree and MongoDB on the backend.
+This web app is built with the MEAN stack with AngularJS on the front-end and Node.js, Expree and MongoDB on the backend.

 Author
 ------